How Much Deep Sleep Do You Need? - Tips For Getting More

 How Many Hours Of Deep Sleep Do You Need?

 For those wondering if 20 minutes of deep sleep is good enough, the answer is unfortunately no. If you’re talking about a single sleep cycle, this might be enough.
-But over the course of an entire night, 20 minutes of deep sleep simply isn’t sufficient to keep your body in good health.
+But over the course of an entire night, 20 minutes of time spent deep sleep simply isn’t sufficient to keep your body in good health.

 How Many Hours Of Stage 2 Sleep Do You Need?